Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 4. Print at actual size, not fit to page.

-5. Calibrate the printer if the label starts drifting.
+5. Calibrate the printer if the print starts drifting.

-That sounds basic, but each step matters.
-Thermal printers do not behave like office printers.
-They expect the PDF page size, printer driver and physical label to agree.
+That sounds basic because it is.
+Thermal printers are fussy about boring details.
+They expect the PDF page size, driver setting and physical label to match.

-If the PDF is already a 6x4 page, you normally want to print it at 100 percent scale.
-If the PDF is an A4 page with a label sitting inside it, you need to crop or convert it before sending it to a 6x4 thermal printer.
+If the PDF is already a 6x4 page, print it at 100 percent scale.
+If the PDF is an A4 page with a label sitting inside it, crop or convert it before sending it to a 6x4 printer.

 Diagram comparing a clean 6x4 Royal Mail PDF with an A4 page that needs cropping before thermal printing